Drug Charges Defense

-Prosecutors and courts in Massachusetts, Rhode Island and/or Connecticut do not treat drug offenses lightly.
+Prosecutors and courts in Rhode Island, Massachusetts, and Connecticut do not treat drug offenses lightly.
 District and State Attorneys’ offices use every means at their disposal, state and federal laws combined, to prosecute these cases very aggressively.

 If you or someone you know is being investigated for or is charged with a drug crime, that person is going to need to retain a talented and experienced Rhode Island Drug Crime Attorney like Susan T. Perkins, one who can demonstrate a proven track record of success in defending drug charges in Massachusetts, Rhode Island and Connecticut.
 To choose an attorney who only handles these cases “now and again” is a foolish decision, and anyone who does so, or who chooses an attorney based upon the lowest fee possible, is inevitably going to be sorry.
 In the legal profession as in any profession, “you get what you pay for.”